 Another option is to rent a private boat like we did.
 I decided on this option because I wanted the freedom to move around the islands like I wanted to.
 With this we were able to stay for as little or as long as we wanted to on any of the islands.

 We were also able to play our own music and part on the boat.
 We rented our boat through boats4u, and their rates start at $500 and up depending on which one you book.
 It is worth it for a big group because you’ll be splitting costs.
 Our boat rental came with 2 conductors and an English speaking tour guide.
 We rented the Bravo 360 and it was a beautiful boat.

 We stopped mid ocean to snorkel and swim twice, as well as in Cholon for lunch.
-We had fresh oysters that were brought directly to our boat once we docked – so yummy!
+In fact, we had fresh oysters that were brought directly to our boat once we docked – so yummy!
 I ordered lobsters and a mojito and it was really good as well.
 We also visited Playa Blanca which is absolutely beautiful as well as went Jet Skiing.
 So many things to do on the water.